Types of Financial Aid

 Board of Trustees Scholarship (BTS)

 Each in-district high school will receive one scholarship.
 Each high school is responsible for determining and administering the process to nominate one student for the scholarship.
 Recipients must possess a 3.25 or higher GPA on a 4.0 scale or a 3.85 or higher GPA on a weighted scale.
 This scholarship pays for tuition and fees up to 62 credits.
 Scholarship can be used for up to four years, provided the recipient attends consecutive Fall and Winter semesters.
 Spring/Summer semester attendance is optional.
 Full-time enrollment is not required.
 Recipients must maintain a minimum 3.0 college GPA.

 Board of Trustees Grant (BTG)

 The BTG provides financial assistance for short-term training programs offered through the LifeLong Learning Office.
 Eligibility is determined by financial need.
 Grant pays for up to 1/3 of tuition costs or a maximum of $692.
-Applications are available in the Financial Aid Office or online.
+Applications are available in the Financial Aid Office and on the Financial Aid Forms page.

 Adult Education Scholarship (AES)